 What is regenerative braking?

 Cast your mind back to school science lessons and you might remember that energy cannot be created or destroyed – it can only change from one form into another.
-Well, the same principle applies to braking.
-For a car to stop, the kinetic energy built up while moving must go somewhere.
+Well the same principle applies to braking.
+For a car to stop, the kinetic energy built up whilst moving, must go somewhere.
 In a conventional hydraulic braking system, that means using the friction created between the brake pad and disc, or drum and shoe, to convert the vehicle’s kinetic energy into heat.
 The heat is then dissipated into the atmosphere and the car slows.

 In hybrid and electric cars with regenerative braking, this energy is put to much better use.
 Instead of simply releasing it into the air, the vehicle turns it into electrical energy, which is stored in the vehicle’s batteries.
 As well as helping to stop the car, the stored energy provides electricity to the electric motor for future driving, increasing its efficiency.